WC.com

 It is critical that readers remember the distinctions between two bases of constitutional challenge.
 A statute or other state action can be unconstitutional on its face (there is no way the statute could be interpreted to reach a constitutional result in any set of facts) or can be unconstitutional as applied to a particular case.
 This has been discussed repeatedly in the context of Florida's long-pending constitutional challenges

 We must note again that Robinson does not hold that the WCC has the authority to determine facial constitutional questions.
-It holds "the Workers' Compensation Commission has the Power to Determine Whether a Provision of Title 85A is being unconstitutionally applied to a particular party in a Commission proceeding."
+It holds that "the Workers' Compensation Commission has the Power to Determine Whether a Provision of Title 85A is being unconstitutionally applied to a particular party in a Commission proceeding."
 The WCC has authority, according to Robinson, to determine "as applied" constitutional questions.

 The Court reasoned that this is so for several reasons.
 First, considering "separation of powers," the Court noted that the constitution provides that "the judicial power of this State shall be vested in . . . such Boards, Agencies and Commissions created by the Constitution or established by statute as exercise adjudicative authority or render decisions in individual proceedings."
 This constitutional grant of authority is specific to agencies such as the WCC.
 Thus, notwithstanding the social media commentary to the contrary, the Oklahoma judiciary did not "succeed its powers to 'judges'" in the executive branch.
 The Oklahoma judiciary followed precedent (this is important, see Stare Decisis), and obeyed the state constitution, which is ultimately the will of the state's people, who adopted or ratified that foundational legal structure for the state.
 Following the state constitution is a positive result in most perspectives.